nuhorchak/RClean/README.md

 1.4 End user access
 -------------------

-End users will use the associated R package to call this gadget
+End users will call this gadget from the associated R package

 1.5 Security concerns
 ---------------------